 Math Active Learning Lab (MALL)

-At UND, students enrolled in a math class from MATH 92 through MATH 112 (Algebra Prep II through Transition to Calculus) learn through a student-centered emporium environment called the Math Active Learning Lab (MALL).
+At UND, students enrolled in a math class from MATH 98 to MATH 107 (Intermediate Algebra to Precalculus) learn through a student-centered emporium environment called the Math Active Learning Lab (MALL).

 Frequently Asked Questions